poom12452/2048game/README.md

 From the result above, it shows that parallel computing gives better computation time, which combined with repetitive calculation, and could help reduce total time to reach highscore faster.
 This really highlight the advantage of using parallel computing.
 Also MPI is a very useful communication method, using MPI with python could reduce a lot of developing time and the result is satisfying.
 Communication between server and client using SocketAPI is important as it allows us to send the problem from our machine to have to cloud compute it.
 This is cloud computing which is the point that this project stress on.

-Despite being only a simulation of using HPC, this projects illustrate multiple consideration of designing a cluster of computation node, deployment of the system, parallel programming and evaluation of the result.
+Despite being only a simulation of using HPC, this project illustrates multiple consideration of designing a cluster of computation node, deployment of the system, parallel programming and evaluation of the result.
 This project also shows potential of parallel computing to solve more complex problems which, in fact, many organizations are using nowaday such as BitCoin mining or CERN's grid computing.

 There are some difficulties we faced in this project, some may be mitigated and some may be alive bugs in our program.
 1. There are more features that MPI provides which we did not fully used, such as MPI support InfiniBand communication method and the nodes could not satisfy, this is a point that reduce the system throughput.
 2. This project is not fault tolerance, some request into the program might caused it to stop execution.(a simple telnet with some string will do)
 3. GUI is not behaving right some times.

-Future Perspective and Improvement
+#### Future Perspective and Improvement

 We would like to leave some thought that we stumbled upon during doing this project.

 1. Though parallel computing helps a lot to reduce computation time, but combining with hueristic searching and optimized algorithm would result a better program.